sporchia/alttp_vt_randomizer/readme.md

 # ALttP PHP Randomizer

-## First and foremost, big thanks to Dessyreqt and Karkat for their work.
+## First and foremost, big thanks to Dessyreqt, Christos, and Karkat for their work.
 ### Without their work none of this would even be remotely possible.

 ### I wanted to create an API that modeled the Randomizer.
 This happened.